Anuvid17/Office_management_django/README.md

 <h3><b>OBJECTIVE</b> </h3>
 To develop an office management system using Django and PostgreSQL, providing CRUD functionality for employee records with secure, role-based access control. <br>
 <h4><b>Tools and Libraries Used</h4></b>
-•	Django: A high-level Python web framework used for building the web application.
+<b>•	Django:</b> A high-level Python web framework used for building the web application.
 It provides an organized structure for managing the project, handling HTTP requests, and interacting with the database. <br>
-•	PostgreSQL: An open-source relational database management system used to store and manage the data in the project.
+<b>•	PostgreSQL:</b> An open-source relational database management system used to store and manage the data in the project.
 PostgreSQL is known for its robustness and scalability. <br>
-•	psycopg2: A PostgreSQL adapter for Python, used to connect the Django application to the PostgreSQL database. <br>
+<b>•	psycopg2:</b> A PostgreSQL adapter for Python, used to connect the Django application to the PostgreSQL database. <br>
-•	Django's Built-in Authentication System: Utilized for managing user authentication, including role-based access control. <br>
+<b>•	Django's Built-in Authentication System:</b> Utilized for managing user authentication, including role-based access control. <br>
 <h4><b>Methodology</h4></b>
 <b>1.
 Set Up the Django Project:</b> <br>
 o	The project began by installing Django and the necessary dependencies for PostgreSQL integration.
 A new Django project was created, serving as the main structure for the office management system.
 Within this project, an application specifically for handling employee-related data was set up.
 This modular approach allows for better organization and management of the project components. <br> <br>